camille-marro/jdr-bot/README.md

 ## What's next ?

-Because this bot is not meant to be publicly used, I'll just keep developing commands linked to my ideas and my friends ones.
+Because this bot is not meant to be publicly used, I'll just keep developing commands based on my ideas.